-In this guide you’ll learn how to automatically apply security settings to a PDF using Power Automate.
-With the Muhimbi PDF Converter you can create Flows that automatically add password protection, disabling printing and prevent text copying in your PDF documents.
+In this guide, you’ll learn how to automatically apply security settings to a PDF using Power Automate.
+With Muhimbi PDF Converter, you can create flows that automatically add password protection, disable printing, and prevent text copying in your PDF documents.

-It’s also important to note that in this example we are using Power Automate to secure a PDF in SharePoint.
-You can easily add security to your PDF file in another destination like Dropbox, Google Drive, OneDrive, or any platform supported by Power Automate.
-You can also extend our example by adding additional automation like sending the secure PDF as email.
+This example uses Power Automate to secure a PDF in SharePoint.
+However, you can easily add security to your PDF files in another destination, like Dropbox, Google Drive, OneDrive, or any platform supported by Power Automate.
+You can also extend this example by adding additional automation, such as sending the secure PDF as an email.

 Ensure the following prerequisites are in place:

 - An Office 365 subscription with a SharePoint Online license.